mobxjs/mobx/docs/README.md

         <div>
             <h5>Architectural freedom</h5>
             <p>
-                MobX is unopionated and allows you to manage your application state outside any UI framework.
+                MobX is unopinionated and allows you to manage your application state outside of any UI framework.
                 This makes your code decoupled, portable, and above all, easily testable.
             </p>
         </div>